amdson/SpringPhysics/README.md

 # SpringPhysics
-An RK4 spring simulator, build in javascript.
+An RK4 spring simulator, built in Javascript.